GooTechnologies/learn/tutorials/create/iframe-communication/index.md

 If you open the HTML page in a browser, and open the JavaScript console, you will notice that the mouse position is only logging when the mouse is inside of the iframe.
 The reason is because we are listening to the *iframe window* and not the *parent window*.

-## Step 2: Listening for "mousemove" on window.parent
+## Solution 2: Listening for "mousemove" on window.parent

 Now let's attach the listener on the correct *Window* object, by using `window.parent`.
 Update the code so it looks like this: